 The cornea is one of the most sensitive areas of the body.
 A corneal abrasion is often very painful and gives the sensation that something is in the eye.
 The most common symptoms include:

 How Is a Corneal Abrasion Diagnosed?

 A corneal infection can be diagnosed by an eye doctor through examination.
-Usually a drop of a yellow-green eye drop called fluorescein is instilled on the eye.
+Usually, a drop of a yellow-green eye drop called fluorescein is instilled in the eye.
 This eyedrop will light up under blue light and identify an abrasion.
 This eye drop also includes a numbing medication that can provide immediate relief from some abrasions.

-During the eye exam your doctor may also find the reason for the abrasion such a foreign body or other underlying eye condition.
+During the eye exam, your doctor may also find the reason for the abrasion such as a foreign body or other underlying eye condition.